Meet Our School of Social Sciences and Health Team

 Andrew is a freelance educator working primarily in health and social care.
 Andrew worked as a social worker and senior social work practitioner with adults for seven years before moving into social work training.
 He has subsequently worked primarily within higher education, developing and delivering social work degree programmes at Havering Collee and the University of Essex.
 Andrew has provided safeguarding training for home care workers, cross-college training for teachers at Havering College and interprofessional training for medical students at Barts.

-As an Advanced Practitioner at Havering College Andrew carried out formal observations of teaching and learning across curriculum areas, coached new teachers and developed a peer observation policy.
-At Essex University he redesigned the selection process.
+As an Advanced Practitioner at Havering College, Andrew conducted formal teaching and learning observations across curriculum areas, coached new teachers and developed a peer observation policy.
+At Essex University, he redesigned the selection process.
 Andrew became a Senior Fellow of the Higher Education Academy in 2016 and currently works in adult education alongside teaching HND courses in Healthcare Practice and Public Services.